 How to grow buddleia

-Once you’ve planted your buddleia, water it well and continue to water while the plant grows.
-However, do not over soak the soil and, once the buddleia plant is fully grown, water it sparingly.
-A butterfly bush does not need much moisture, and too much water can actually be detrimental to the plant.
+Once you’ve planted your buddleia shrub, water it well and continue to water it while it grows, however, be careful not to waterlog the soil.
+Once the plant has matured, water it sparingly.
+A butterfly bush does not need much moisture, and too much water can be detrimental.

 When to prune buddleia

-A butterfly bush can grow to over 10 foot and can begin to spread throughout the garden, so trim as and when needed.
-The buddleia should be fully pruned at least once yearly, ideally in early spring once the chance of frost has passed.
+A butterfly bush can grow to over 10 feet tall and can begin to spread throughout the garden, so trim as and when it is needed.
+The buddleia should be fully pruned at least once a year, ideally in early spring, once the chance of frost has passed.
 March is often ideal, but bear in mind the weather in your location.
-If there looks to be a chance of extremely cold weather hold off on pruning, as the frost may harm the new growths.
+If there is a chance of chilly weather, hold off on pruning, as the frost may harm the new growth.

-When pruning your butterfly bush, you should cut each branch back close to the ground, leaving stems of around a foot in length.
-Even if your plants existing branches don’t appear to be damaged, a buddleia can easily become overcrowded, and this high level of pruning is what allows the beautiful new flowers space to grow come summer.
+When pruning your butterfly bush, you should cut each branch back close to the ground, leaving stems around a foot in length.
+Buddleia copes well with being pruned hard.
+Even if the shrub’s existing branches don’t appear to be damaged, bushes can easily become overcrowded.
+This high level of pruning affords beautiful new flowers the space to grow come summer.

 Following this intense spring pruning, you should continue to monitor your buddleia throughout the year.
-Any old or dead blooms should be deadheaded immediately.
+Deadhead old or dead blooms immediately and cut back dead or damaged branches.

-For further inspirations to transform your garden, be sure to explore the full outdoor plants collection at Gardeners Dream, where you can browse a selection of shrubs including buddleia butterfly bushes in a stunning array of shades.
+For further inspiration to transform your garden, be sure to explore the full outdoor plant collection at Gardeners Dream, where you can browse a selection of shrubs including buddleia butterfly bushes in a stunning array of shades.